 If you see this after your page is loaded completely, leafletJS files are missing.

-Since then many more archaeological sites have been restored in French Polynesia – some without the due regard to the original structure but many – with good skills and clear understanding about the meaning and structure of archaeological monument.
+Since then many more archaeological sites have been restored in French Polynesia – some without due regard to the original structure but many – with good skills and a clear understanding of the meaning and structure of the archaeological monument.

-Marae are specific Polynesian cultural monuments – for most part rectangular, raised areas encircled with stone settings.
+Marae are specific Polynesian cultural monuments – for the most part, rectangular, raised areas encircled with stone settings.
 Inside the rectangle is located a raised altar part (ahu), which is clad with stones.